HowardOhMyGod/flask-uwsgi-nginx/README.md

 ## Usage
 Run `bash build.sh` in your *flask working directory* to build a docker image.
 After building this image, use `docker run -d -p [host_port]:[container_port] howardohmygod/flask-uwsgi:python3.5` it will automatically run your application on the host port on your machine (locahost:host_port).

-The shell will automatically generate uwsgi ini file, nginx config file and start.sh.
+The shell will automatically generate uwsgi ini file, nginx config file and start.sh base on user input.

 ## User Input
 ```